 It was here in this enchanting world of family horsemanship rides, pink tennis courts, swimming pools, bridal paths, overflowing flower gardens, beckoning walking paths, galas and parties, and family and neighborhood gatherings, that Phyllis returned to in 1986 with her ailing husband, Robert Kerdasha.
 Although she had traveled extensively, lived abroad in both Paris and Rome, and resided one block from the elegant Ritz Hotel in New York City for 26 years, her heart still belonged to the 25 acres on the hill and the majestic French Chateau lovingly created by her parents.
 Evansville was still her home.

 Phyllis Igleheart Kerdasha passed from this life in January, 2016.
 Phyllis’s wisdom and vision was to establish a Sanctuary for the Soul, preserving the great trees and the magnificent home for perpetuity.
 Part of that vision is to allow the public to enjoy the majesty of this very special place.
-In 2020, the Igleheart Gardens Arboretum and Bird Sanctuary will open for Special Events designed to raise funds for local Animal Shelters and the Preservation of Nature.
+The Igleheart Gardens Arboretum and Bird Sanctuary will open for Special Events designed to raise funds for local Animal Shelters and the Preservation of Nature.
 These causes were dear to the heart of Phyllis Igleheart, as she understood animals and nature do not have a voice to ask for your help.
 She would have to be their voice and ask for them.

 Please be patient as The Foundation undertakes this vision and carefully restores, crafts, creates and opens this stunning Sanctuary to, ” a place to read or sit in harmony among the old willow and apple trees… a place to retreat and renew the Soul amongst the beauty of a picturesque gentleman’s country estate.”
 At the heart of this sanctuary is the exquisite Igleheart Chateau which was then, and still remains, one of the area’s most unique and striking homes.